JulianEducation/CommandLineBasics/shell.md

 ## Running a program

-You should by now be looking at this tutorial alongside a shell -- one running on a Linux computer which we've connected through via your browser.
+You should by now be looking at this tutorial alongside a shell -- one running on a Linux computer which we've connected through via your browser in something called Google Cloud Shell, which is a free remote machine that Google exposes to anyone with an account (up to 50 hours per month).
-If you don't see one, follow the link in the README of [this repository](https://github.com/JulianEducation/CommandLineBasics).
+If you don't see a screen with some text on it (the shell), make sure you have followed the link in the README of [this repository](https://github.com/JulianEducation/CommandLineBasics).

 Think about what's happening here -- you have your local computer (a laptop, tablet or similar) which is showing you an interface being exposed by a second computer far away from yours.